Budget and School Taxes

 Tax Processing Unit

 Albany, NY 12212-4225

 PAY ONLINE (CREDIT/DEBIT)

-Taxes can be paid by credit/debit card (2-day processing) or e-check (5-day processing).
+Taxes can be paid by credit/debit card (2-day processing).

 Residents whose school tax bills are paid via escrow accounts should not use this service as the amount due will be deducted from their escrow accounts during the month of September, as in years past.